bm4cs/bencode.io/content/posts/2017-04-02-nerd-links.markdown

 _Updated: 2022-03-07_

-This is a list of valuable (to me) developer resources that I've managed to stumble across (my friends and fellow programmers, hacker news, lobste.rs, cron.weekly, university).
+This is a list of valuable (to me) developer resources that I've managed to stumble across (books, courses, friends and fellow programmers, hacker news, lobste.rs, university).

 - [Architecture](#architecture)
 - [AI and ML](#ai-and-ml)